 - Good firm and sector culture including improving equality and diversity

 - Housing that supports consumer needs whether that be ownership or rental

 - Product innovation in the later life market

 - The fraud and quality agenda

-- Awareness of wider products particularly advising on protection to enable good customer outcomes
+- Awareness of wider products particularly advising on protection and general insurance to enable good customer outcomes